wornbb/NonRootSetup/README.md

 ## Goal

-Use this repo to set up your development environment on any Linux or Mac.
+Use this repo to set up a minimal development environment on any Linux or Mac.
+The intended use case is on a enterprise development machine where the machine already has most tools but lacks some personal touches.

 NonRootSetup trades the installation speed for:
 	1. platform independency, so that you are worry free
 	2. exemption from root privilege, so that you are not blocked by your sys admin